awsdocs/amazon-elasticache-docs/doc_source/redis/redis-cluster-vertical-scaling-scaling-down.md

 1. If you used the `--apply-immediately`, check the status of the cache cluster using the AWS CLI `describe-cache-clusters` command with the following parameter\.
 When the status changes to *available*, you can begin using the new, smaller cache cluster node\.

-## Scaling Down \(ElastiCache API\)<a name="Scaling.Vertical.ScaleDown.API"></a>
+## Scaling Down Redis Cache Clusters \(ElastiCache API\)<a name="Scaling.Vertical.ScaleDown.API"></a>

 The following process scales your replication group from its current node type to a new, smaller node type using the ElastiCache API\.
+During this process, your Redis cluster will continue to serve requests with minimal downtime\.

 The amount of time it takes to scale down to a smaller node type varies, depending upon your node type and the amount of data in your current cache cluster\.